projectara/greybus-spec/source/control.rst

 The first byte of the enable route request is the AP interface device id, for the response.
 The second and third bytes indicate the device ids of the interfaces whose route is to allow traffic flow.
-Note: ES1 does not support disabled routes; all routes will be enabled.
+Note: ES1 does not support disabled routes; all routes are enabled.

     =======  ====================  ======  ==============  ===========================
     Offset   Field                 Size    Value           Description